Help for families to buy healthy food

 You’ll get money added to your Healthy Start card every 4 weeks.

-- £4.25 each week from the 10th week of pregnancy and for children aged between 1 and 4 years old
+- £4.25 each week from the tenth week of pregnancy and for children aged between one and four years old

-- £8.50 each week for children up under the age of 1
+- £8.50 each week for children under the age of one

 How you can use the Health Start prepaid card

-You can use the card in any shop or market that accepts card payments to pay for:
+You can use the card in any shop or market that accepts Mastercard® to pay for:

 - fresh, frozen and tinned fruit, vegetables